Irish Colcannon

 - Cabbage – Savoy cabbage is what you should use, but you can substitute for green cabbage or kale.

-- Onion – leeks and green onions will add an incredible amount of flavor to this.
+- Greens – Leeks and green onions add an incredible amount of flavor to this Colcannon.

 - Fat – Whole unsalted butter, milk, and heavy whipping cream are used in my recipe.

-- Pork – This is optional, but it adds a ridiculous amount of deliciousness to this colcannon.
+- Pork – Bacon is optional, but it adds a ridiculous amount of deliciousness to this colcannon.

-Next, cook the bacon in a large rondeau pot or frying pan over medium heat until very crispy and browned.
+Crisp: Next, I cook the bacon in a large rondeau pot or frying pan over medium heat until it turns crispy and browned.

-Remove the bacon from the pan and set aside, and then add the leeks to the pan and cook them in the rendered bacon fat for 3 to 4 minutes.
+Sauté: Remove the bacon from the pan and set aside, and then I add the leeks to the pan and cook them in the rendered bacon fat for 3 to 4 minutes.

-Before removing the potatoes, quickly mix in the green onions with the milk mixture.
+Blend: Before draining the potatoes, I quickly mix the green onions into the warm milk mixture to infuse their flavor.

-Strain the potatoes completely and then mash them through a food mill.
+Prepare: I drain the potatoes completely, then mash them through a food mill.

-Fold in the milk and green onion mixture until combined and then fold in the cabbage, salt, and pepper until combined.
-Serve.
+Combine: lastly, I gently fold in the warm milk and green onion mixture until fully incorporated.
+Then, I add in the cabbage, salt, and pepper until everything comes together.
+Serve it warm.

 Make-Ahead and Storage